COSIMA/regional-mom6/README.md

 ## MOM6 Configuration and Version Requirements

-The package and demos assume a coupled SIS2-MOM6 configuration.
+The package and demos assume a coupled SIS2-MOM6 configuration, but also works for a MOM6 ocean-only case too given appropriate changes to the `input.nml` and `MOM_input` files.
+For regional models, the executable must always be compiled with *symmetric* memory.
-The examples could work for an ocean-only MOM6 run but this has not been tested.

 The current release of this package assumes the latest source code of all components needed to run MOM6 as of January 2024.
 A forked version of the [`setup-mom6-nci`](https://github.com/ashjbarnes/setup-mom6-nci) repository